top of page

 PARKING

 • Parking near venues may be limited.
-The TD Niagara Jazz Festival does not provide parking for volunteers.
+Niagara Jazz Festival does not provide parking for volunteers.
 Please consider carpooling, public transit where available, getting dropped off/picked up, walking, or riding your bike.
 If shuttle services are available, volunteers will be advised.

 • Post on the Forum or let the Volunteer Coordinator know if you need a ride or can offer one.
 We will do our best to help volunteers without cars get to their shifts.